EnterpriseDB/tpa/docs/src/postgresql.conf.md

 ## Making changes by hand

-There are two ways you can override anything in the TPAexec-generated configuration.
+There are two ways you can override anything in the TPA-generated configuration.

 The first (and recommended) option is to use `ALTER SYSTEM`, which